CodingDoug/firebase-jetpack/README.md

 # Firebase & Jetpack

-This repo contains an Android app that demonstrates an (evolving) approach to the use of Firebase along with some of Android's Jetpack components.
+This repo contains an Android app that demonstrates an (evolving) approach to the use of Firebase along with some of Android's [Jetpack][2] components, including ViewModel, LiveData, paging, data binding, and WorkManager.
+Full implementations are provided for [Realtime Database][3] and [Firestore][4].

+## Live Demo

+You can use a fully functioning version of this app by [installing it from the Play Store][1].

 ## Setup

-Minimally, to get started
+Minimally, to get started:

 1. Create a Firebase project
 1. Enable Firestore and Realtime Database